gcv/appengine-magic/README.md

   of the given type with the given primary key value.
 If the target entity belongs to an entity group, specify the parent using the optional keyword.
 If the target entity was stored with a different kind from the entity record type, specify the actual kind using the optional keyword.
+Note that `retrieve` throws `com.google.appengine.api.datastore.EntityNotFoundException` if the given key does not correspond to an entity of the given type or kind.
+- `exists? <entity-record-type> <primary-key>` (optional keywords the same as for `retrieve`): used exactly like `retrieve`, but returns `true` if the given entity exists and `false` otherwise.
 - `query` (optional keywords: `:kind`, `:ancestor`, `:filter`, `:sort`, `:keys-only?`, `:count-only?`, `:in-transaction?`, `:limit`, `:offset`, `:prefetch-size`, `:chunk-size`, `:entity-record-type`): runs a query with the